Today we take a look at How to Update WooCommerce Properly so you don’t end up breaking your online store.

 1.)
 Copy your WP files by doing to cPanel > File Manager

-or /home/mycoolstore/public_html
+or /home/commercerank/public_html

 Next, select all inside your main web root and click Copy

-– but yours might be different – again if you’re unsure ask your hosting company.
+– but yours might be different – again if you’re unsure, ask your hosting company.

-Next, go ahead and setup a new database for your staging store.
-Go to cPanel -> MySQL Database Wizard
+Next, go ahead and set up a new database for your staging store.
+Go to cPanel -> Manage My Database

 .

-Enter a name for your staging database.
+pick a name for your staging database and create it

 Next, go to cPanel > phpMyAdmin